-The children and young people's team have put together a training guide for schools.
-The training guidance (PDF, 1.6 MB) includes distracting and coping strategies, risk information and a guide on how to talk to children that self-harm.
-Email email@example.com if you're like more information on the training.
+The children and young people’s team have put together a self-harm training guide for schools (PDF, 1.6 MB).
+The guidance includes distracting and coping strategies, risk information and a guide on how to talk to children that self-harm.
+Email firstname.lastname@example.org if you’d like more information on the training.

 In order to ensure that all partners across Cornwall and Isles of Scilly are commissioning and/or providing services based on needs, in 2013 a health needs assessment was undertaken.

-The aim of the needs assessment was to assess the emotional wellbeing and mental health needs for 0-17 year olds in Cornwall and Isles of Scilly and provide recommendations for commissioners to inform local service development, future commissioning of services and future emotional well-being strategy for young people in Cornwall and Isles of Scilly.
+The aim of the needs assessment was to assess the emotional wellbeing and mental health needs for 0-17 year olds in Cornwall and Isles of Scilly.
+The assessment provided recommendations for commissioners to inform local service development, future commissioning of services and an emotional wellbeing strategy.

 The priorities identified in the needs assessment have formed the basis for a strategy.

 A consultation event took place on 24 April 2013 on the emotional wellbeing and mental health of children and young people needs assessment and emerging priorities.
-If you would like copies of the presention materrials, please email firstname.lastname@example.org.
+If you would like copies of the presentation materials email email@example.com.

-Future in Mind: Promoting, protecting and improving our children and young people’s mental health and wellbeing is the Government’s vision for transforming child and adolescent mental health services.
+Promoting, protecting and improving our children and young people’s mental health and wellbeing is the government’s vision for transforming child and adolescent mental health services.

-At least one in four of the population experience mental health problems at some point in their lives, and over half of mental health problems in adult life (excluding dementia) start by the age of 14 and seventy-five per cent by age 18.
+At least 1 in 4 of the population experience mental health problems at some point in their lives.
+Over half of mental health problems in adult life (excluding dementia) start by the age of 14 and 75% by age 18.

 Although mental health issues are relatively common, it is often the case that children and young people don’t get the help they need as quickly as they should.
 As a result, mental health difficulties such as anxiety, low mood, depression, conduct disorders and eating disorders can stop some young people achieving what they want in life and making a full contribution to society.

-Future in Mind (FIM) was developed by the national children and young people’s mental health and wellbeing task force and published in 2015.
-Read the full report from the Task Force.
+Future in Mind was developed by the national children and young people’s mental health and wellbeing task force and published in 2015.